-Since today is National Siblings Day, I thought I’d share a coloring page I designed especially for brothers and sisters.
-This one features 2 Thessalonians 3:13 — “As for the rest of you, dear brothers and sisters, never get tired of doing good.”
+Since today is National Siblings Day, I wanted to share a coloring page I designed especially for brothers and sisters.
+This one features 2 Thessalonians 3:13.
+“As for the rest of you, dear brothers and sisters, never get tired of doing good.”

 In the meantime, I invite you to check out the other titles in this series.
 At over 200 pages a piece, they are packed with writing prompts, coloring pages, word studies, and lots and lots of Bible verses.
 See what readers are saying about them here.

 If you’d prefer to skip the journaling exercises, I also have a brand new line of richly detailed, Scripture-based coloring books.
 These were designed with grown-ups in mind, but are good for all ages.

 Would you like more free coloring pages?
 Follow this link for dozens more — and be sure to tell your artistic friends where to find us.
 Thanks!